 Is it really that easy?

 I hear this a lot, and yes, it can really be that easy.
-Documents can be signed online and downloaded at any time, and if you want to have Opendoor complete all the repairs, we can do so after closing so you only have to think about packing and moving.
+Documents can be signed online and downloaded at any time, and Opendoor will complete any needed repairs after you move out so you only have to think about packing and moving.

 What if my plans change?